-Spicy African Cucumber Salad (with peanuts and green chilies)
+Spicy African Cucumber Salad (with peanuts, ginger and green chilies)

-Kamfounata (a Moroccan ratatouille made with roasted eggplant, zucchini, bell peppers and onion in a fresh tomato sauce)
+Kamfounata (Moroccan ratatouille made with roasted eggplant, zucchini, bell peppers and onion in a fresh tomato sauce)

 Ragout aux Épinards (Tunisian spinach and yellow split pea stew, flavored with garlic and cinnamon)

-Vegetable Tagine (a Moroccan stew with mixed vegetables, artichoke hearts and olives)
+Vegetable Tagine (a Moroccan stew with tomatoes, bell peppers, green beans, artichoke hearts and olives)

 Loubia (Egyptian-style black-eyed pea salad)

 Couscous (North African pasta cooked with onion and thyme)